 Ruth Bell Graham: A Life Well Lived

-June 13, 2012 - Five years after her death, Ruth Bell Graham, wife of Billy Graham, continues to impact people in many ways.
+June 10, 2013 - Ruth Bell Graham, wife of Billy Graham, would have turned 93 years old today.
+She continues to impact people in many ways.
 Read about her life and legacy.

 by Kristen Driscoll, with reporting by Amanda Knoke, Jerri Menges and Bob Paulson — Decision Magazine staff